 Develop and size a conveying/sifting system capable of unloading bulk bags of coarse granulated sugar at a customer-specified rate and grading the product into three mesh sizes for future process needs.

-- The product is then discharged into a vibratory screener through a Prater airlock valve, at which point the separation process takes place.
-Three separate particle sizes are discharged and transferred to their final destination by screw conveyors and then passed through magnet units before the final discharge to ensure that it is free of metal due to any contamination throughout the process.
+- The product was then discharged into a vibratory screener through a Prater airlock valve, at which point the separation process took place.
+Three separate particle sizes were discharged and transferred by screw conveyors and then passed through magnet units before the final discharge to ensure that it is free of metal due to any contamination throughout the process.

 - The desired quantities were collected at the filling stations and determined by the integrated scale platform with weight indicators.

 - The local control panel provided the operators with all the system information needed to start, operate, troubleshoot, pause, and stop the system.

 - The main control panel was the junction for all the equipment connections, information received from the field, and signal inputs/outputs necessary for proper operation.